jsohlendorff/continuous_time_LTMLE/article.typ

 the number of times the patient has visited the doctor, respectively, and calculating the ratio of the two (estimated) intensities in the absolutely continuous case.
-We only consider the first of these options.
+We only considered the first of these options.
 The latter choice, however, makes traditional intensity modeling methods applicable.
+Another possibility is to learn the intensities sequentially regressing the $k$'th event and mark on the history with the $(k-1)$'th event.
+We consider this possibility in future work.

 //Another alternative method for inference within the TMLE framework is to use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024)
 //by appropriately extending it to the continuous-time setting;